elastic/kibana/packages/kbn-plugin-helpers/README.md

 ## Installation

-To install the plugin helpers just create the needed npm scripts on your plugin's `package.json` (as exemplified below) which is already the case if you use the new `node scripts/generate_plugin` script.
+You don't actually need to install the plugin helpers, they are automatically inherited from the Kibana project by building your plugin within the Kibana repo.
+To use the plugin helpers just create the needed npm scripts on your plugin's `package.json` (as exemplified below) which is already the case if you use the new `node scripts/generate_plugin` script.

 ```json